fransimo/vagrant-qa-automation-development-environment/README.md

 # Vagrant automated VM for QA Automation development

-This repo documents how was create the image fransimo/ubuntu-16.04-desktop-development
+This repo documents how was created the image fransimo/ubuntu-16.04-desktop-development

 To use the already done image you only need to do:
   -  *vagrant init fransimo/ubuntu-16.04-desktop-development*